simpeg/simpeg/docs/api_Maps.rst

 ---------

 The ComboMap holds the information for multiplying and combining maps.
-It also uses the chain rule create the derivative.
+It also uses the chain rule to create the derivative.
 Remember, any time that you make your own combination of mappings be sure to test that the derivative is correct.